llDev-Rootll/Autonomous_Lawn_Mower/README.md

     roslaunch alm test.launch

+## Running cpplint & cppcheck tests
+Run the following command in the root directory to generate cpplint results in **results** folder

+    sh run_cpplint.sh
+Run the following command in the root directory to generate cppcheck results in **results** folder

+    sh run_cppcheck.sh
 ## Phase 1

  - Final Proposal has been updated with the suggestion made from the last phase